 South Carolina (9-2) 70, No. 11 Coastal Carolina (10-2) 10

-Despite the loss to FBS South Carolina, Coastal Carolina clinched the Big South Conference's automatic playoff bid after Charleston Southern's loss to Liberty earlier in the day.
-Coastal Carolina and Liberty share the Big South title.
+Despite the loss to FBS South Carolina, Coastal Carolina clinched the Big South Conference's automatic playoff bid because of Charleston Southern's loss to Liberty earlier in the day.
+Coastal Carolina and Liberty shared the Big South title this season.

 Quarterback Alex Ross completed 15 passes against the Gamecocks for 168 yards and a touchdown to senior running back Lorenzo Taliaferro.
 The Walter Payton Award candidate Taliaferro was slowed by South Carolina's defense and held to 21 yards on 10 carries.

 No. 12 Fordham (11-1) 56, Colgate (4-8) 19

 Fordham starting quarterback Michael Nebrich returned from a knee injury in the team's regular season finale to complete 29-of-38 pass attempts for 395 yards and five touchdowns - three of which went to receiver Brian Wetzel.

 Senior running back Carlton Koonce added 148 yards and two touchdowns on the ground in the blowout.
 The Rams are in line for an at-large playoff bid.